2 Ohio State University football players accused of rape, kidnapping

-COLUMBUS, Ohio -- Two Ohio State University football players have been accused of rape and kidnapping, according to Columbus police.
+COLUMBUS, Ohio -- Two Ohio State University football players were booked into jail early Wednesday on charges of rape and kidnapping, police said.

-The Columbus Dispatch reports that police charged defensive players Amir I. Riep and Jahsen L. Wint, both 21, late Tuesday and warrants have been issued for their arrests.
+Police charged defensive players Amir I. Riep and Jahsen L. Wint, both 21, late Tuesday, The Columbus Dispatch reported.

-In an affidavit filed by police, the woman was hanging out with Riep at an apartment he shares with Wint on Feb.
-4 when the began to engage in consensual sex.
+The woman told police she was hanging out with Riep at an apartment he shares with Wint on Feb.
+4 when they began to engage in consensual sex, according to an affidvait.
 The woman stopped and told Riep she didn't want to continue.
 Wint then entered the room and asked if he could join.

-Wint then allegedly grabbed the woman by her neck and raped her, the affidavit said.
-Reip then held the woman down with his body while Wint forced oral sex.
-The woman pushed Wint away but he again forced her to have oral sex.
+Wint then allegedly grabbed the woman by her neck and raped her, she said in the affidavit.
+Reip held the woman down with his body while Wint forced oral sex.
+The woman pushed Wint away, according to the affidavit, but he again forced her to have oral sex.

-After several minutes they stopped and Riep told the woman that she needed to say what happened was "consensual on a video recording while laughing at her," the affidavit said.
-He then told the woman she needed to shower before driving her back to her residence.
+After several minutes, they stopped and Riep told the woman that she needed to say what happened was "consensual on a video recording while laughing at her," according to the affidavit.
+Riep then told the woman she needed to shower before driving her back to her home.

-Riep is a 6-foot-1, 185-pound cornerback from Cincinnati entering his senior season while Wint is a 6-foot, 198-pound redshirt senior safety from Brooklyn, according to court documents and the Ohio State Buckeyes website.
+Riep is a 6-foot-1, 185-pound cornerback entering his senior season for Ohio State's top-5 football program, while Wint is a 6-foot, 198-pound redshirt senior safety, according to court documents and the university's athletics website.

 2 Ohio State University football players accused of rape, kidnapping